AndJL/RocketChallenge/README.md

 If run locally baseurl should be: http://localhost:7071 On Azure: https://func-rocketchallenge.azurewebsites.net/

-- /api/rockets:
+- GET /api/rockets:
    - Gives a list of all Rockets.
-- /api/rocketState/{rocketId}/{extended}:
+- GET /api/rocketState/{rocketId}/{extended}:
    - Gets a rockets current state(its eventually consistent).
 Use true/false as "extended" parameter to get the recieved rocketMessages for debugging purposes.
-- /api/messages:
+- POST /api/messages:
   - Endpoint to recieve incoming messages from rockets.

-- /api/reset:
+- POST /api/reset:
    - To reset the system (Delete all rocket messages and rocketStates) Cannot be undone!

 ## How it works